Konini School: Principals

-Principal for a day

-This was a programme to recognise students for creative projects; each year, the winner would become principal for a day.
-In 2005 Morgan McRae took on that role after winning a calendar design competition.
-In 2007, Sasha Santosh replaced principal Barry Hambleton for a day, with success in a bookmark design competition.
-11-year-old student Hayley Dowling received the award after winning a poster competition in 2009, and over the day had "morning tea and lunch with the staff, opened mail, answered phone calls and addressed the assembly".

 The arts

 The Drop Dead Gorgeous Show was held in 2000 and although it was originally planned for only one night, extra performances were needed due to the high demand for VIP seats.
 The costumes for the fashion show were judged by local celebrities Angela Bloomfield of Shortland Street, New Zealand Woman's Weekly fashion editor Tracey Dalton and former model Jason Dye.
 Organising teachers, Haley Richardson and Carolyn Dye said the "children have been behind the scenes organising everything from a management team and nine designers to the sets and appropriate music for the models".

-In September 2001, senior pupils at the school did a performance of 'Cinderella' that included singing and dancing.
-The music teacher, Bronwyn Jensen, said that she chose the play because "people respond to something that is familiar...[and]...she originally got the idea when playing the piano for older people who were performing the pantomime of Cinderella".

-The school production in 2007 was Cirque Jolie, a musical in the style of a circus involving all school students with items from each class linked by a band.
-Performed at Glen Eden Intermediate School, the show was well received by the community, with the school getting many messages such as: "for children at primary level, the talent was fantastic"; "Congratulations on superb performance"; and "The event was truly magnificent and a joy to watch".
-Cosmos Conundrum, a show that continued the focus on space from the previous term, was held in the school hall in 2010.
-The performance showcased students covering popular songs related to this theme.

 A celebrity Art Auction was held to raise funds for the school in 2005.
 Ex-School Committee members Bob Harvey and Tim Shadbolt, plus actors Shane Cortese, Jay Laga'aia and Craig Parker, and cricketer Daniel Vettori were among the celebrities who donated art work to the auction.
 A student, Tyler Rebers also contributed work and said he "really enjoyed doing the background with the dye".
 The money raised was used to purchase uniforms for the school's kapa haka group.